Hong Kong braces for protests as two critical after weekend clashes

 Police gave no details of the two left in critical condition.

+The pro-democracy protesters are campaigning against what they see as Chinese meddling with Hong Kong’s promised freedoms.

+China denies doing so and has blamed Western countries for stirring up trouble in the former British colony.

-Further demonstrations are planned this week as protesters keep up pressure for demands such as an independent inquiry into police behavior and the adoption of universal suffrage.
+More demonstrations are planned this week as the protesters keep up pressure for demands such as an independent inquiry into police behavior and for universal suffrage.

+Protesters have circulated plans on social media to mark Guy Fawkes Day on Nov.
+5 by putting on now banned face masks in areas around Hong Kong.

+Many people taking to the streets in recent weeks have worn the white smiling Guy Fawkes masks, made popular by anti-establishment hackers and by the film “V for Vendetta”.

 “Civil servants are ashamed of the crimes committed by the Hong Kong police force and the dictatorship of the Hong Kong government,” said the Citizens’ Press Conference, a pro-democracy group that plans a Monday night discussion on the clashes.

 Chinese state media called for a “tougher line” against the protesters who vandalized state-run Xinhua news agency and other buildings, saying the violence damaged the city’s rule of law.
+[L3N27K01C]

-Protesters had smashed up and torched Xinhua’s office on Saturday in some of the worst violence in weeks, setting fire to metro stations and vandalizing buildings, including an outlet of U.S. coffee chain Starbucks.
+Protesters smashed up and torched Xinhua’s office on Saturday in some of the worst violence in weeks, setting fire to metro stations and vandalizing buildings, including an outlet of U.S. coffee chain Starbucks.

-Mainland businesses, including banks or companies seen as supportive of China’s ruling Communist Party, have been targeted by protesters angered by China’s perceived meddling with Hong Kong’s freedoms since it returned to Chinese rule in 1997.
+Mainland businesses, including banks or companies seen as supportive of China’s ruling Communist Party, have been targeted by protesters angered by China’s perceived undermining of Hong Kong’s freedoms since it returned to Chinese rule in 1997.

-China has denied this and accuses foreign countries of inciting the protests.

-In a statement, police condemned the “rioters’ violent and vandalistic acts” and vowed measures for public safety.
+Police condemned the “rioters’ violent and vandalistic acts” and vowed measures to uphold public safety.

-Tear gas accidentally aimed at a fireman on Saturday had been intended to disperse rioters, the police added.
+Tear gas accidentally aimed at a fireman on Saturday had been intended to disperse rioters, the police said.

 “There was misunderstanding in the verbal communication between both sides,” they said on Monday.
 “The matter was tackled and resolved at the scene.”

-Reporting by Donny Kwok, Twinnie Siu and Anne Marie Roantree; Writing by Farah Master; Editing by Clarence Fernandez
+Reporting by Donny Kwok, Twinnie Siu and Anne Marie Roantree; Writing by Farah Master; Editing by Clarence Fernandez, Robert Birsel